By Rodgers & Hart? Not Really.

 ". . .the lyrics. . . .weren’t written by Hart; nor was the melody penned by Rodgers.
-Rather, the song was composed. . .by a 17-year-old, the son of Polish immigrants in Troy, on the East bank of the Hudson River in upstate New York.
+Rather, the song was composed. . .by a 17-year-old, the son of Polish immigrants, in Troy, across the Hudson River from Albany in upstate New York.
 His name was Edward W. Roman."

 "I know because I am his daughter and because I have always known this story.
 It’s been a part of my family for all of my growing-up years, the source of whispers about 'that "Blue Moon" thing' among the adults. . .and a matter of curiosity among the more curious of the youngsters, of which I was perhaps the most curious."

 ". . .I’ve been asked. . .didn’t the writer of a song as eternal as 'Blue Moon' write other songs?
 And to that question I would have had to answer, before I went through my father’s papers in the attic, that I didn’t know."

 "But he had.
 A young club manager and amateur songwriter, Henry R. Dutton—whose name I had never heard until slipping his letter to my father out of its envelope—proposed right after the article about the lawsuit appeared in The Knickerbocker Press that they collaborate."

 "Two appear to be complete: “Am I Really in Love?” which I would later learn Dutton copyrighted in 1936, both the melody and lyrics; and “All Because of You,” on which he copyrighted the music."